 The history of the Japanese puzzle box

-During the Edo period, Hakone, a popular hot spring resort located on wooded hills near Mount Fuji, served as a famous resting spot for those who traveled the Tokaido road, a road which connected the two cities of Kyoto and Edo.
+During the Edo period, Hakone, a famous hot spring resort located on the wooded hills near Mount Fuji, served as a resting spot for those who traveled the Tokaido road, a road that connected the two cities of Kyoto and Edo (modern-day Tokyo).

-The idea was for people to hide their valuables inside the box and if they were to encounter highwaymen, it would be mistaken for a simple souvenir.
+The idea was for people to hide their valuables inside the box, and if they were ever to encounter highwaymen, they would mistake the item for a simple souvenir.

 From housewives to ninjas, how everyone found a use for it: